 I'm relatively petite and have a very light frame, so having anything fit me can be difficult.
-Rodrigo, someone who works in the lab here and I work with the most, had showed me the night before a cinturon that had heavy weights attached to it and said that I had to wear it when snorkeling.
-Rodrigo is no more than two or three inches taller than me and has the yellow-green eyes and reddish tint in his hair that would make you assume he was European when in reality he's lived in Chile his whole life.
+Someone who works in the lab here and with whom I work with the most had showed me the night before a cinturon that had heavy weights attached to it and said that I had to wear it when snorkeling.
+He is taller than me but no by too much and has the yellow-green eyes and reddish tint in his hair that would make you assume he was European when in reality he's lived in Chile his whole life.
 He has the biggest heart and is willing to help you with just about anything and I love him to death, but I was extremely confused when he tried to explain to me what on earth this metal belt was for.
 His English far surpasses my Spanish, but sometimes we have a little trouble communicating and this was one of those times.
 He seemed to be telling me that it was supposed to help with "floatability," but it already appeared as though it would not fit my frame very well nor would it actually do its intended use.
 I dismissed the belt and figured it would be fine.
 We would figure it out tomorrow.

 The next day, we arrived at the location where we would snorkel.
 It was cold and foggy, and things didn't look very welcoming at all.
 I should have known something was a bit off for the day when I tried the snorkel on.
 I noticed immediately that the snorkel was ill-fitting but figured that it would probably be ok.
 The goggles were small enough that they fit me and I had shortened the snorkel itself as much as I could, so I just told myself it had been awhile since I had snorkeled and maybe this would be correct.
 I had also noticed that the waves were a little stronger than I had expected, but I assumed we would be ok since they didn't appear to be too bad.